archmisha/mediarss/src/main/resources/readme.txt

 todo
 ====
-an email when scheduled movie is out help tvshows change icons, add shceduled state
+an email when scheduled movie is out (need an option to disable emails then) help tvshows change icons, add shceduled state support - add cancel button and remove X

+availble torrents title
+select a movie to view available torrents no available torrents yet

+instead by imdb id - search by name